Introduction

 - The installer will automatically detect network interface configuration from DHCP.

-- The server IP must not change after installation.
-It will cause breakage.
+- The server IP must not change after installation (unless you are an advanced user—see the related Community FAQ).

 - If your network interface does not appear, please let us know.